TitanStar73/MCBPixelArtGenerator/README.md

 ## Website

-Coming Soon!
+COMING SOON!
 (You'll be able to access all these features + more, without installations and on ANY device)

 ## Installation
 Clone this repo.
 Inside the repo, run `pip install requirements.txt`